-- Turn off ‘auto save’: If you are still residing together (lots of people do until their divorce is final, since rents and mortgages – especially in urban areas – are so high).
-If your password pops up when you log into google or another email site, you should turn that feature off.
-While you’re at it, turn off auto saved passwords for everything – financial institutions included.
-To disable saved passwords on Chrome, go to the option menu by using the button on the far right of the browser toolbar.
-Choose the Settings menu option and click Show Advanced Settings.
-Then in the “passwords and forms” section, click the manage passwords link.
-From there, hover over the site whose password you’d like to remove and click the ‘x’ that appears.
+To disable saved passwords in Chrome, visit the Options menu by clicking the button on the far right of the browser toolbar.
+Choose the Settings menu option, and click Show Advanced Settings.
+Then, in the Passwords and Forms section, click the Manage Passwords link.
+From there, hover over the site whose password you’d like to remove, and click the ‘X’ that appears.

-- While we are on the work email topic: Work emails (especially if you own a business that your spouse may have an interest in) could be ‘discovered’ —usually through a subpoena.
-In other words, your spouse and/or his/her attorney could end up having access to emails you’ve sent from this address.
+Furthermore, work emails (especially if you own a business your spouse may have an interest in) could be “discovered”—usually through a subpoena.
+In other words, your spouse or their attorney could end up gaining access to emails you send from a work address.

-**Please note that this article pertains to existing California law and is meant for informational purposes only.
-Please do not make decisions that will affect your future based on things you’ve read in this post.
-Instead, consult with a Certified Family Law Specialist, like those of LFLG – or any other you prefer – but be sure to seek out sound legal advice that pertains specifically to the facts of your case.
+Note: This article pertains to existing California law and is meant for informational purposes only.
+Do not make decisions that affect your future based on this post alone.
+Instead, consult with an expert divorce manager, like those at Hello Divorce, for sound advice that pertains specifically to your situation.